connordominik1/connordominik1.github.io/index.md

 # Juanita
 ![juanita](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/4465aad0-65ba-450b-9c3c-de613fe79555)
 Juanita!

-First of all, thank you SO much for taking the graduation pictues.
-Dang they are georgeous.
-I appretiate having a fellow university student to gossip with about terrible administration and terrible professors.
+First of all, thank you SO much for taking the graduation pictures.
+Dang they are gorgeous.
+I appreciate having a fellow university student to gossip with about terrible administration and terrible professors.
 It's crazy how your struggles match my own regardless of the different campuses we attended.
-I think we would have had a great time being roomates or neighbors and studying together.
+I think we would have had a great time being roommates or neighbors and studying together.
 Even when we aren't in study-mode, I have a great time with you.
 You plan such grand adventures for the entire group, and each and every has me creating such fond memories.
 You are the first person I know I can go to if I am in need of an any advice regarding photography, sewing, anything theater, media… really anything having to do with creativity, you already have the solution before the question is asked.
 The hospitality I enjoy when I am over at your place is remarkable, and the moment I leave is the moment I start hoping for the next visit.
 Thank you for being such a benefit to my life, and being here to celebrate with me today.
 ...

 ---

 # Felicity
 ![felicity](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/60c470ff-6d7e-4f39-963c-d6829ac7900d)
 Felicity.

 Although I don't think I have done enough to be considered an older brother, I certainly see you as a little sister.
-But also a peer, and a good friend?
+But also, a peer, and a good friend?
 Despite the differences in age, distance, and life, I find it so refreshing to just chat with you about all things philosophical.
-You and I have shared similar chalanges in life, and as a result, have such an easy time checking-in with eachother and just getting to the deep and meaningful stuff without any kind of apprehention.
+You and I have shared similar challenges in life, and as a result, have such an easy time checking-in with each other and just getting to the deep and meaningful stuff without any kind of apprehension.
 I appreciate how often you look through people and their dismissive responses of "I'm tired", and how fast you swing back with "Okay, but how are you really?"
 You have helped me get here because of your emotional support, and your desire to put care and interest into my life and well-being.
 The trust and value you have put into my opinions and suggestions make me feel validated, and have made it feel like my ideas and past situations mean something.
 And every time I have been absolutely ded from school overload, and seek refuge in your part of California, the vibe you bring to every gathering is exactly what I need.
-The energy, the conversations, the opinions and conflics, it's all the perfect amount of stimulus that completly distracts me from the stress this place has caused me.
+The energy, the conversations, the opinions and conflicts, it's all the perfect amount of stimulus that completely distracts me from the stress this place has caused me.
 Thank you for being here and celebrating with me.

 ---

 # Max
 ![max](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/5922f57d-cae5-45cc-8941-1c465969f18a)
 Max Max Max!

 Thank you for being here.
 I love it when you are involved in things like this, and I want to see you more often!
 You are a super chill dude, and I like how effortlessly I can just be around you and chat and pass the time away.
 You are an individual who seems to really focus on the needs of others, and I appreciate all the unconditional care you have given not only to me, but everyone in our mutual family.
-You are the one who is quick to improve any vibe, with a joke, a pun, or just genuine affection and sillyness.
+You are the one who is quick to improve any vibe, with a joke, a pun, or just genuine affection and silliness.
 I certainly took advantage of the hours we gamed together, where you still have a habit of putting the needs of others first. ;)   You helped me recharge and destress over these difficult semesters, and getting to this point in my life definitely would have been harder without you.
 Thank you for being an awesome person, and making an impact in my life.

 ---

 # Julie
 ![julie](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/b81b258d-8ee6-4d1d-aa7e-99872562dafc)
 Julie!

-I can't beleive how fortunate I was to be able to meet you, and become such close friends.
+I can't believe how fortunate I was to be able to meet you, and become such close friends.
 There so many life events that had to line up just perfectly for it all to happen, and I'm so glad this was the result.
-You have helped me stay sane, entertained, and happy during the hours that noone else was available for.
-Although your sleep schedule is much more healthy and appropriate now, I thuroughly enjoyed the midnight to 3:30 am conversations we had.
+You have helped me stay sane, entertained, and happy during the hours that no one else was available for.
+Although your sleep schedule is much healthier and more appropriate now, I thoroughly enjoyed the midnight to 3:30 am conversations we had.
 We communicate so effortlessly, and both enjoy debating everything from the most mundane topics, to the deepest and life-defining.
 You absolutely helped me by being the late-night, and sometimes midday, sanity checker that I could trust with any kind of question, no matter how vulnerable.
-It means so much to me, to be able to engage in mentally stimulating and devicive topics, in such a neutral and exploratory way.
-It truely is rare to find someone like you, and because of this, you are a treasure to me.
-I'm glad you're here today to celebrate with me, because family should come together to congradulate accomplishments, and you are 100%, without a doubt, a member of my family.
-I love you Julie!
+It means so much to me, to be able to engage in mentally stimulating and divisive topics, in such a neutral and exploratory way.
+It truly is rare to find someone like you, and because of this, you are a treasure to me.
+I'm glad you're here today to celebrate with me, because family should come together to congratulate accomplishments, and you are 100%, without a doubt, a member of my family.
+I love you, Julie!

 ---

 # Erica
 ![erica](https://github.com/connordominik1/connordominik1.github.io/assets/114826469/644f3901-f315-4bd8-b576-8a3fe387c429)
+Erica!

 ...